WhiteDG/EasySP/README.md

 ```
 ## Usage

-- save data to sharedpreferences.xml
+- Save data to `sharedpreferences.xml`
 ```
 EasySP.init(context).putBoolean("boolean", true);

-// you can also use string resource value as the key EasySP.init(context).putBoolean(R.string.key_bool, true);
+// you can also use a string resource value as the key EasySP.init(context).putBoolean(R.string.key_bool, true);

 // or specify a custom name for the preferences' name:
 EasySP.init(context,"Custom").putBoolean("boolean", true);
 ```

-- save multiple data by one line of code
+- Save multiple data with one line of code
 ```
 EasySP.init(context)
                 .putBoolean(R.string.key_bool, true)